 Biosecurity Plan 2021-2025

-Gladstone Regional Council is developing a Biosecurity Plan to strengthen and protect the Gladstone Region’s environment and ecosystems from biosecurity risks.
-In accordance with the Biosecurity Act 2014, the new strategy will replace the current Biosecurity Plan expiring in December 2020.
+Following community consultation Gladstone Regional Council has developed a Biosecurity Plan to strengthen and protect the Gladstone Region’s environment and ecosystems from biosecurity risks.
+In accordance with the Biosecurity Act 2014, the new strategy replaces the old Biosecurity Plan which expired in December 2020.

-The draft plan has been informed by a significant amount of research, Council's Pest Management team, alignment with the Biosecurity Act 2014, and consideration of emerging priorities.
-It also forms the foundation of landholder, land manager and Council actions which includes control of land, community education & awareness and compliance & enforcement of the Biosecurity Act 2014 within the region.
+The plan has been informed by community engagement and input, research, alignment with the Biosecurity Act 2014, and consideration of emerging priorities.
+It also forms the foundation of Council actions which includes control of land, community education and awareness, and compliance and enforcement of the act within the region.

 - Most respondents associate General Biosecurity Obligation with controlling and preventing the spread of invasive species.